 I am a Melbourne based artist, and proud to be a “woman of a certain age” with grown children, both happily brainwashed into becoming artists themselves.

 One of the best things about going away, of course, is coming home again.
-And boy, am I lucky to live in Australia.
+And I feel very lucky to live in Australia.
 Traveling overseas as a tourist has opened my eyes to the beauty of my own country – this amazing place which has been sitting under my nose the whole time.
 It is so easy to take things for granted, isn’t it?

 I have especially fallen for the quirkiness of Brunswick Street, Fitzroy, home of Melbourne’s number 11 tram, hipsters, Victorian architecture, and no end of amazing cafes.
-In fact I love the place so much that I started a long term project to draw (and eat) my way up the whole length of the street over what will no doubt be many years.
+In fact I love the place so much that back in January 2019 I started a long term project to draw (and eat) my way up the whole length of the street over what will no doubt be many years.
+I’m still going.

-I call it my “Brunswick Street Sketchography” because I want to include not only sketches and watercolour streetscapes, but research into the local history of the area.
+I want to include not only sketches and watercolour streetscapes, but research into the local history of the area.
 That’s where my experience as a research librarian comes in.
 Or maybe it’s just a general nosiness.
-Whatever – I am having a ball delving into the old newspapers and vintage photos available on Trove – Australia’s National Library.
+Whatever – I am having a ball delving into the old newspapers and vintage photos courtesy of the National Library of Australia.
 I especially love finding a good scandal 🙂

 Speaking of libraries, that’s my other job.
 I work as a medical research librarian.
 I love it because it nicely balances the left and right sides of my brain.
 It’s very satisfying.
 My week is full of different experiences.
 With so many things to learn, I can’t imagine ever being bored.